craigmj/lxt/README.md

 # lxt
 Simple tool for doing basic linux container tasks.

-This exists to facilitate working with containers via scripts.
+This exists to facilitate working with containers via scripts, and as an aide-memoire for doing some tricky container configuration easily.

 ## autostart